 Acolytes: Children ages 8—18 carry the torches in the procession.
 This helps introduce youth to the participation and service in congregational worship.
-Current Acolytes are: Lizzie Bianchini, Addison Brown, Mason Brindle, Dennis Friedberg and Isaiah Villarreal.
+Current Acolytes are: Liz Bianchini, and Isaiah Villarreal.
 If you know someone interested in serving, please call the Parish Office: 574-267-6266.

 Crucifers: The Crucifers carry the processional cross in the procession into the church, for the gospel acclamation and recession at the end of the service.
 They also assist the Celebrant by handing them vessels for communion.
-Current Crucifers: Chuck and Mason Brindle, David Hummel, Crystal Morsches, Marston Norris, Mark Norris, Annie Petro, Butch Schapson and Bruce Shaffner.
-There are requirements for youth to be able to serve as Crucifers.
+Current Crucifers: Chuck Brindle, Crystal Morsches, Marston Norris, Mark Norris, Will Petro, Butch Schapson and Bruce Shaffner.
+This is a ministry for adults and teens.
+There are requirements for teens to be able to serve as Crucifers.
 Please call the Parish Office for more information.
 574-267-6266.

 Lectors: Proclaim God’s Word during the worship services by reading the Old and New Testament lessons.
 Youth must be in High School to serve as Lectors and must attend Lector Training.
 Call the Church Office for more information.
 574-267-6266.

 Our nursery is open!
-All volunteers have had the Safeguarding God’s Children safety training, background checks and COVID-19 immunizations updated.
+All volunteers have had the Safe Church Training, a background check and COVID-19 immunizations updated.

 The Nursery is located to the left as you enter the church’s main doors, just past the coat rack in the foyer area.
 The Nursery is staffed with two adults at all times, for the safety of our youngest family members.
 Children of pre-school age and younger are welcome to use the Nursery during services.